-- Incorrect: Trembling with fear, the stream was difficult for Casey to cross.
-(The stream did not tremble with fear.) - Correct: Trembling with fear, Casey crossed the stream with difficulty.
-(Casey trembled with fear.) - Prepositional phrase: Prepositions are relational words that usually tell where ("near," "beside") or when ("before," "since").
-A prepositional phrase begins with a preposition and ends with its object ("near the boat," "beside still waters," "before church," "since early this morning").
+Incorrect: Trembling with fear, the stream was difficult for Casey to cross.
+(The stream did not tremble with fear.)

+Correct: Trembling with fear, Casey crossed the stream with difficulty.
+(Casey trembled with fear.)

+Prepositional phrase: Prepositions are relational words that usually tell where (near, beside) or when (before, since).
+A prepositional phrase begins with a preposition and ends with its object (near the boat, beside a quiet stream, before school, since early this morning).
 Here are sentences that begin with a prepositional phrase: